The Boxcar Children: Plot summary of the original novel

-At some point, Benny's hair begin to grow, so Jessie cuts them with Violet's scissors.
+At some point, Benny's hair begins to grow, so Jessie cuts it with Violet's scissors.
 Benny in turn cuts Watch's hair and tries to make a 'J' symbol.
-This makes Jessie and Violet laugh very hard.
-However, Violet falls seriously ill.
-The siblings don't want to go to the hospital because of two reasons:

-They would have to tell their full name, and so their grandfather might find them.

-They don't have enough money to pay to the hospital.
-So, as they have no option, Henry runs to Dr. Moore to explain him the situation.
-The doctor takes Violet to his own house instead the hospital, and comforts her.
-He and Mrs. Moore invite Henry, Jessie and Benny, along with Watch, to stay there as guests.
+This makes Jessie and Violet laugh very hard, but Violet falls seriously ill.
+The siblings don't want to go to the hospital because they don't want to reveal their identity and because they don't have enough money to pay at the hospital.
+Henry runs to Dr. Moore, who takes Violet to his own house instead of the hospital.
+He and Mrs. Moore invite Henry, Jessie, and Benny, along with Watch, to stay there as guests.

-Meanwhile, the children's grandfather, James Henry Alden, has been offering a reward for news of his missing grandchildren.
+Meanwhile, the children's grandfather, James Henry Alden, has been offering a reward for news of his four missing grandchildren.
 The doctor connects the missing grandchildren with the ones in his care and goes to speak to Alden, warning him that his grandchildren are afraid of him and encouraging him to befriend the children before revealing who he is.
 Alden is introduced to the children as a friend of the doctor's.
-The children find him warm and friendly, so that by the time they learn the truth, they are surprised to learn that he is really their "cruel" grandfather and are more than willing to come live with him.
+The children find him warm and friendly; by the time they learn the truth, they are surprised to learn that he is really their "cruel" grandfather and are more than willing to come live with him.

 At their grandfather's house, the children are happy and well-cared for, but speak fondly of their days in the boxcar.
 They all miss the boxcar too, especially Benny, who wants his cracked, pink cup.
 So, as a surprise, Mr. Alden arranges to have the boxcar completely restored, repainted, and moved into his backyard where the children can visit it whenever they like.
-Mr. Alden gets every single piece, even the old, dead stump from which the children used to climb inside.
-At the end of the novel, the children are very glad and make the boxcar as their clubhouse and happily live.
+Mr. Alden gets every single piece, even the old, dead stump that the children used to climb inside.
+At the end of the novel, the children are very glad and make the boxcar their clubhouse and happily live with their grandfather.